Pennsylvania Senate candidate Fetterman says he had a stroke

 His imposing stature has been a big part of his political appeal.

 The former western Pennsylvania mayor has tattoos down his arms, a clean-shaven head and a goatee.
-He cusses on social media and wears shorts practically everywhere, even in the winter.
+He curses on social media and wears shorts practically everywhere, even in the winter.

 He vowed to press forward on Sunday despite the health setback.